-- Responsible for their staff's H&S needs, including referring them to the H&S officer for H&S assessments if their situation warrants it. - Responsible for the well-being of the children. - PEEPs (personal emergency evacuation plan) have been recorded and shared appropriately. - Ensure staff have undertaken training where necessary and re-enforce the importance of this.
+- Ensure they keep up-to-date with current legislation. - Responsible for their staff's H&S needs, including referring them to the Head of Compliance for H&S assessments if their situation warrants it. - Responsible for the well-being of the children. - PEEPs (personal emergency evacuation plan) have been recorded and shared appropriately. - Ensure staff have undertaken training where necessary and re-enforce the importance of this.

-All Teachers
+4.10 All Teachers